Xueqi Ma

 GenUDC: High Quality 3D Mesh Generation With Unsigned Dual Contouring Representation

-Ruowei Wang, Jiaqi Li, Dan Zeng, Xueqi Ma, Zixiang Xu, Jianwei Zhang, Qijun Zhao,
+Ruowei Wang, Jiaqi Li, Dan Zeng, Xueqi Ma, Zixiang Xu, Jianwei Zhang, Qijun Zhao

-ACM MM, 2024
+ACM MM 2024

 3D generative models aim to create detailed and realistic meshes, but current methods face memory and surface realism issues.
 The GenUDC framework solves these problems using Unsigned Dual Contouring (UDC) for mesh representation.